IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Y-Axis

-The Y-axis of the column chart comprises of a Title, Labels and an Axis.
-The Title and the labels can be changed or hidden.
-To hide the Title just type a Spacebar in its field and to hide a label set its override to ~No Symbol.
-By changing the Axis' color to transparent you can also hide it if needed.
-And to hide all of the Y-axis change its state to ~No Symbol.
+The Y-axis of the column chart comprises of a Title, Labels, and the Axis itself.
+The Title and the Labels are configurable and to hide a label simply set its override to ~No Symbol.
+You may hide the axis line by setting its color to `Transparent` and to hide all elements at once, change the Y-axis override to ~No Symbol.

 <img class="responsive-img" src="../images/column_chart_yaxis.png" srcset="../images/column_chart_yaxis@2x.png 2x" />